Adaptive Bitrate Streaming

 The real power of adaptive bitrate streaming is that it “adapts”

-The next concept to understand is the “adaption”.
-These settings, and decisions about which video is best for each specific user can be changed from second to second.
-This means that as a users internet connection changes, the adapative stream will switch back and forth between video qualities.
+The next concept to understand is “adaption”.
+These settings and decisions about which video is best for each specific user can be changed from second to second.
+This means that as a user’s internet connection changes, the adaptive stream will switch back and forth between video qualities.
 How does this magic happen?
 This is achieved with the use of segments.
 Segments are really at the heart of adaptive streaming.

 When a video file is encoded to adaptive format, it is broken up into segments.
 These are short snippets of video, often set to 4 seconds long (although they can be longer or shorter).
 At the end of each 4-second segment, the Player can switch to a different video file if necessary.

 Here is an example: Let’s imagine that a child is in the back seat of her parents’ car is watching a Youtube video on an iPad via a mobile network.
 The video is streaming at 854 x 480 pixels with no problems.
-But then, the road goes down into a valley, and the quality of the mobile networks connection drops.
+But then, the road goes down into a valley, and the quality of the mobile network connection drops.
 The data starts flowing more slowly.
 (Remember that we need to download 24 frames per second.)
 If the video was a progressive video, there would be no hope.
 It would simply stop.
 But in this example, the child watches an adaptive video, through an Adaptive Video Player.
-The Adaptive Player recognizes that the data is coming to slowly, and reacts to avoid buffering.
+The Adaptive Player recognizes that the data is coming too slowly, and reacts to avoid buffering.
 It switches to a video file that is small enough to ensure the child’s iPad will receive the required 24 frames per second to continue playing the video without interruption.

 Adaptive streaming is not just for traveling.
 The internet by its very nature is an incredibly complex network of connections and systems and the performance of these systems is constantly changing.
 Adaptive streaming has become a necessary part of delivering video on the internet.